 - Comparatively solid objects will be illuminated more effectively than thin skeleton-like structures.
 Avoid bare trees, open trellises, and the like.

-- Make full use of light-colored reflective surfaces in your lighting scheme.
+- Make full use of light-colored reflective surfaces as wall lights in your lighting scheme.
 Light-colored walls and fences often can be used to advantage to extend the source of illumination by reflecting and diffusing the rays of light over a wide area.

-All that is left to do now is to start making your outdoor lighting plan and get started transforming your day garden to a night-time garden.
+All that is left to do now is to start making your outdoor space plan and get started transforming your day garden to a night-time garden.